 - National Identity Card.
 You can check the preferred identity card for your country here –https://immi.homeaffairs.gov.au/help-text/eplus/Pages/elp-h1810.aspx.Tip

 For Indian nationals, the preferred national identity card is the Aadhar card.
 As mentioned there, since Aadhar card doesn’t have an expiry date, you can leave it blank.
 If you don’t have Aadhar card, you can use a Pan card, driver’s license or voter card instead.

 - History of addresses where you lived in the past 5 years along with start date and end date.
 The dates do not need to be exact if you don’t remember them but try to be as accurate as possible.
 You don’t need to give proof of these addresses either.

-- Details of children, who are not applying in the same application, if any.
+- Details of children, who are not applying in your application, if any.
 Details include name, date of birth, place of birth, current residence country and current citizenship status.
 So if you have a kid whose name is included in your spouse’s application as co-applicant, you need to include his details in your application as a child who is not applying for citizenship on your application.
 I know it sounds confusing but it’s an important point to understand.

 - Details of your parents including name, date of birth, place of birth and citizenship details.
 You may also need their passport details if they had visited Australia in the past.

 - Details about other family members such as your spouse and siblings